 They have a good Partner system to help distinguish and provide support for the best storage package based on one’s immediate needs.

-To bolster their growing Marketplace, they recently also purchased the business that deals with OpenSource (GitHub).
-This enables more freedom for developers to manipulate software on its platform.
+To bolster their growing Marketplace, they recently also purchased a business that deals with OpenSource (GitHub).
+This enables more freedom for developers to manipulate the software on their platform.